Cockroach Bay Preserve State Park

-The islands' total acreage is 617; of that, about 500 acres are mangrove swamp.
+The islands' total acreage is 617 and, of that, about 500 acres are mangrove swamp.
 It is a paradise for anglers and bird-watchers.
 The islands do not have any facilities on them, so you will need to plan your trip accordingly and remember to pack it in, then pack it out.

 Horseshoe crabs were once so abundant along the shores of Florida’s west coast that early Spanish explorers called them cockroaches, believing them to be seagoing cousins of the insects.
-Many people believe that is how Cockroach Bay received its unlikely name.
+Many people think that is how Cockroach Bay received its unlikely name.

 The nearest public boat ramp is located west of Highway 41 at the end of Cockroach Bay Road, four miles north of the Manatee County line.